Tangier disease

-The disorder was originally discovered on Tangier Island off the coast of Virginia, but has now been identified in people from many different countries.
+The disorder was originally discovered on Tangier Island off the coast of Virginia, but has now been identified in people from many countries.

 Signs and symptoms

 Individuals that are homozygotes for Tangier's disease develop various cholesterol ester depositions.
 These are especially visible in the tonsils, as they may appear yellow/orange.
 The cholesterol esters may also be found in lymph nodes, bone marrow, the liver and spleen.

 Due to the cholesterol ester depositions the tonsils may be enlarged.
 Hepatosplenomegaly (enlarged liver and spleen) is common.

 Neuropathy and cardiovascular disease are the most devastating developments caused by Tangier's disease.

 Genetics

 Mutations to chromosome 9q31 lead to a defective ABCA1 transporter.
 These mutations prevent the ABCA1 protein from effectively transporting cholesterol and phospholipids out of cells for pickup by ApoA1 in the bloodstream.
 This inability to transport cholesterol out of cells leads to a deficiency of high-density lipoproteins in the circulation, which is a risk factor for coronary artery disease.
 Additionally, the buildup of cholesterol in cells can be toxic, causing cell death or impaired function.
 These combined factors lead to the signs and symptoms of Tangier disease.

 This condition is inherited in an autosomal recessive pattern, meaning that for the phenotype to appear, two copies of the gene must be present in the genotype.
 Most often, the parents of an individual with an autosomal recessive disorder are carriers of one copy of the altered gene but do not show signs and symptoms of the disorder.